Team-Tempo/project-catwalk/README.md

 The related products list is a carousel of products predetermined by the company as being related to the current product.
 The related products list features are as follows:
   * Clicking a related product card will change the current product to that product
   * Each card will have a star icon.
 Upon clicking the icon, a comparison modal will pop-up listing the differing characteristics between the related product and current product.
-  * Four cards should display on intial page render.
+  * Four cards should display on initial page render.
 Additional cards can be viewed with arrows on the right and left sides of the carousel.

 **Custom Outfit List**